-The Church Service, Community Outreach, and Spiritual Growth (CCS) program provides opportunities for students to explore servant leadership through volunteer opportunities and to enhance spiritual growth through spiritual ministry activities.
+The Church and Community Service, (CCS) program provides opportunities for students to explore servant leadership through volunteer opportunities and to enhance spiritual growth through spiritual formation activities.
 Because service to others is a basic part of the Christian faith, and spiritual growth is a bibilical mandate, all students are required to participate in Corban's CCS program.
 Students may work independently or in groups to fulfill this requirement.
 This is a requirement for graduation and is recorded as P/F on student transcripts.